MauricePasternak/ExploreASL-GUI/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 ---

 <!-- GETTING STARTED -->

 ## Getting Started

-### Installation For Developers
+### Installation Instructions For Developers

-It is assumed that developers wishing to engage with this project will already have NodeJS installed on their system.
+It is assumed that developers wishing to engage with this project will already have NodeJS installed on their system and that they are using `yarn` as their package manager.

+[Click here](https://nodejs.org/en/) for more information on NodeJS installation.

+[Click here](https://classic.yarnpkg.com/en/docs/getting-started) for more information on yarn installation.

 1. Clone the repo
    ```sh